Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 If a Party’s advisor (whether designated by the Party or appointed by the University) refuses to comply with these rules, including rules relating to decorum, the University may require the Party to designate a different advisor or, if no other advisor is designated, to accept an advisor appointed by the University to conduct cross-examination on behalf of the Party.
 The University may remove from any proceeding advisors who become disruptive or who do not abide by the restrictions on their participation.

-At any time after a Formal Complaint has been filed but before reaching a determination regarding responsibility, the University may facilitate an informal resolution process, such as mediation or restorative justice, that does not involve a full investigation and adjudication.
+At any time after a Formal Complaint has been filed but before reaching a determination regarding responsibility, the University may facilitate an informal resolution process, such as mediation or restorative justice or other mutual resolution, that does not involve a full investigation and adjudication.
 Before the University and the Parties can proceed with an informal resolution the University must notify the Parties in writing disclosing

 - the allegations;